 My first visit to Delhi, the capital of India was worthy and memorable.
 Many years-old landmarks took me to those eras what I used to read in history books.
 I tried to feel those times while visited every historical monument at the side.
-There are many tourist attractions in Delhi, but I fascinated with Mughal Architecture.
-And most of the attractive architectures mainly constructed during the reign of the Mughal Emperor Shah Jahan.
-Let’s know a bit more about some of my favorites and also must-visit Beautiful Historical Monuments in Delhi India.
+There are many tourist attractions in Delhi, but I fascinated by Mughal Architecture.
+Check out the following must-visit top three beautiful historical monuments in Delhi, India.

 Humayun’s Tomb is the most beautiful mausoleum and was the first Mughal architecture in India.
 This attractive monument was built during 1565-1572.
 The architect’s name of this beauty is Mirak Mirza Ghiyas.
 This is the tomb of the Mughal Emperor Humayun and listed as one of the World Heritage monuments in India by UNESCO.

 The interesting fact is that when you first take a glance of this tomb, you’ll find the resemble of it with the beautiful Taj Mahal.
 Because this palace-like tomb has worked as a framework to build the architect of the Symbol of Love.

 Though this one named as Humayun’s Tomb but the whole complex full with almost 150 tombs of Mughal ancestry.
 Humayun’s Tomb is also popular as the first Garden (Char Bagh Garden) Tomb in India.
 This garden created an extra beauty of this red sandstone architect.